The Ellis School: 20th century

-By 1980, the school had raised $3.5 million, resulting in an enlarged and renewed Babcock Library, grown from 4,000 to 33,000 volumes since 1961; a new science wing; additional Middle School facilities; a mini-gym; remodeled arts rooms; and new playgrounds.
+By 1980, the school had raised $3.5 million, resulting in an enlarged and renewed Babcock Library, which had grown from 4,000 to 33,000 volumes since 1961; a new science wing; additional Middle School facilities; a mini-gym; remodeled arts rooms; and new playgrounds.
 In 1980, the program's second phase, Development II, was launched.
 Goals included maintaining a low student-faculty ratio, keeping faculty salaries competitive, increasing population, and ensuring the proper upkeep of the physical plant.
-Development II aimed to boost the book value of the Ellis endowment from two to four million dollars and increase annual giving.
+Development II aimed to boost the book value of the Ellis endowment from $2 million to $4 million and increase annual giving.
 Spurred by a challenge grant, annual giving climbed to $175,000 by the end of the 1981–82 fiscal year.
 Two years later, the endowment passed four million dollars.

 The long-range development plan culminated in the building of a new lower school.
-The school required more extensive and updated facilities to replace the Arbuthnot building.
+The school required more extensive, up-to-date facilities to replace the Arbuthnot building.
 The school launched the Lower School Building and Endowment Campaign to secure funds.
-Construction was delayed by negotiations with neighbors protesting that the school might encroach on their residential neighborhood.
+Construction was delayed due to negotiations with neighbors who protested that the school might encroach on their residential neighborhood.

-Jacob retired in 1986, and Ellen E. Fleming, Ellis' new headmistress, arrived from Atlanta to oversee site preparation.
+Jacob retired in 1986, and Ellen E. Fleming, Ellis's new headmistress, arrived from Atlanta to oversee site preparation.
 By October 1987, more than three million dollars had been pledged to the campaign, and construction began on a pay-as-you-go basis.
 The Alice S. Beckwith Building, with a science lab, music room, and gym/activities room, was formally dedicated on April 15, 1988.
-Arbuthnot House became an administrative center, with offices for the head of school, development, alumnae affairs, admissions, and business manager, and space for a lower school library and computer room.
-In addition, there were monies to enhance the endowment, whose book value at the end of the 1987–88 school year was $5.3 million.
+Arbuthnot House became an administrative center, with offices for the head of school, development, alumnae affairs, admissions, and the business manager, as well as space for a lower school library and computer room.
+In addition, there were funds to enhance the endowment, whose book value at the end of the 1987–88 school year was $5.3 million.

 Ellen Fleming resigned as head of school after four years.
 Helen Stevens Chinitz succeeded her and served for the 1990–91 school year.
 Following her resignation, Frances A. Koch, the upper school director, served as interim head of school for a year.

 In 1992, a search committee selected Rebecca T. Upham as head of school.
 She began Symposia, which brought speakers such as columnist and writer Anna Quindlen, astronaut Sally Ride, researcher Carol Gilligan, and author Mary Pipher to address standing-room-only crowds.

 In the mid-1990s, the school experienced record-breaking enrollment and a technology plan focused on integrating technology across the curriculum and including a wireless laptop program in grades 8–12.
-Ellis held a $9.7 million Capital Campaign, which contributed to the construction of the Upper School Hillman Family Building, an increase in faculty endowment, a new alumnae hall, and a new athletic facility containing a regulation-sized gymnasium, climbing wall, and training center.
+Ellis held a $9.7 million Capital Campaign, which contributed to the construction of the Upper School Hillman Family Building, an increase in the faculty endowment, a new alumnae hall, and a new athletic facility featuring a regulation-sized gymnasium, a climbing wall, and a training center.